apigee/api-platform-samples/learn-edge/proxy-3/README.md

 3. `./invoke.sh`
 4. Compare the output to the `proxy-2` output.

+### View it in the Edge UI

+Go to the Edge UI and run a Trace on this API.
+How does it differ from the Trace you saw in `proxy-2`?
+Do you see where the VerifyAPIKey policy exectued?
+Notice that when it runs, a whole bunch of variables are created -- they have names like `verifyapikey.VerifyAPIKey.status` and `verifyapikey.VerifyAPIKey.expires_in`.
+For now, just note that these variables are created.

 ### About what changed

 * We added our first **policy** to the proxy.
 Hint: it is in the `apiproxy/policies` folder and it is called `VerifyApiKey.xml`: